 Short Fiction

 Ryan Singh

 I don't owe the force anything.
 Think of this as a personal favour.
 Partner to partner.
 Our partnership ended long ago.
-Now if you excu- If it ain't a partner you see me as, then ... [+]
+Now if you excu- If it ain't a partner you see me as, then it's a ... [+]

+Short Fiction